UniMath/agda-unimath/src/foundation/judgmentally-involutive-identity-types.lagda.md

 to obtain a one-sided judgmental unit law.
 There is both a judgmentally left unital definition and a judgmentally right unital definition.
-To be consistent with the convention for the standard identity types, we take the judgmentally left unital concatenation operation as the default.
+To be consistent with the convention for the standard identity types, we take the judgmentally left unital concatenation operation to be the default.

 #### The judgmentally left unital concatenation operation